Read McKayla Maroney's Victim-Impact Statement Before Larry Nassar's Sentencing

-Gymnast McKayla Maroney and her mother Erin Maroney are speaking out against Team USA Gymnastics doctor Larry Nassar, who pleaded guilty to sexual assault charges in connection with 10 former patients in state court in Michigan last month.
+Gymnast McKayla Maroney and her mother Erin Maroney are speaking out against convicted Team USA Gymnastics doctor Larry Nassar, who pleaded guilty to sexual assault charges in connection with 10 former patients in state court in Michigan and agreed to a sentence range of 20 to 40 years.

 Originally intending to read a victim-impact statement out loud in open court before sentencing, McKayla, who was part of the U.S.'s gold medal-winning "Fierce Five" team in 2012, has written a letter, her account of abuse and its impact on her, that will be read privately by the Michigan judge, who is slated to sentence the doctor in a child pornography case on Thursday.